WRF Physics¶

 Longwave Radiation and Clouds¶

-All radiation schemes interact with resolved model cloud fields, allowing for ice and water clouds and precipitating species, with the following nuances:
+Every radiation scheme interacts with model-resolved cloud fields, which allows ice and water clouds and precipitating species, with the following nuances:

 Shortwave Radiation and Clouds¶